Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Data_Cleaning.md

 # Pizza Runner 🍕

 The data in the `runner_orders` and `customer_orders` tables contain some `'null'` and `NaN` values therefore the data has to be clean so that we can query the data from those tables to solve Danny's problems.
-To clean the data, i used temporary tables to create a copy of the `runner_orders` and `customer_orders` tables and used `CASE WHEN` statements to clean the data into those temporary tables.
+To clean the data, I used temporary tables to create a copy of the `runner_orders` and `customer_orders` tables and used `CASE WHEN` statements to clean the data into those temporary tables.

 --------

 Cleaning `runner_orders`
 -------------
 * The original `runner_orders` table can be accessed [here](case_study.md)

 ```sql
 DROP TABLE IF EXISTS runner_orders_temp;
 CREATE TEMP TABLE runner_orders_temp AS (